 Figure 1.
 Cougar Pass sample site. (a) LIDAR hillshade of Cougar Pass landslide.
-The yellow shaded region is , showing the undissected surface of the landslide deposit , and source area as well as the star indicates the sample location within the landslide deposit. (b) View of the landslide source area looking southeast from sample site. (c) Samples from soil profile, labeled with depth in cm.
-Not all of the samples shown in the photo were used for cosmogenic-nuclide measurements; see Table S1 in the supplement for details.
+The yellow shaded region is the undissected surface of the landslide deposit, and the star indicates the sample location. (b) View of landslide source area looking southeast from sample site. (c) Samples from soil profile, labeled with depth in cm.